 STREET CRED: IT’S ALL ABOUT LOCATION

-Together, The Douglas (from Marriott’s Autograph Collection) and the JW Marriott Parq form the new Parq Complex.
+Together, The Douglas (from Marriott’s Autograph Collection) and the JW Marriott Parq Vancouver form the new Parq resort.
 Situated on False Creek and at the epicenter of Yaletown and Gastown, the two hotels stand side by side.
 The handsome rose gold glass curtain wall offers a totally different look from the rest of the mandated green glass buildings of Vancouver’s 1980s construction boom.
 Bonding them both in spirit and physically is a sixth-floor urban garden, a magnificent expanse of nature in the city comprised of 30,000 square feet of outdoor space and 200 native pines.

 WHO HANGS HERE: IS THIS HOTEL FOR YOU?